rhezab/smile/docs/gettingstarted.md

 Things to install so you can contribute to the project:

-- It is recommended you use [VS Code](https://code.visualstudio.com/) and the [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension as your text editor/development environment.

-- You will also need to install Node.js on your computer if you haven't already.
+- You will need to install Node.js on your computer if you haven't already.
 You can download the latest version [here](https://nodejs.org/en/download/).
 Verify that you have the `npm` command in your terminal program of choice.

+- You will also need to install the GitHub [command line tool](https://cli.github.com).
+You can download a standard double-click installer or if you use homebrew type `brew install gh` in your terminal program.

+- It is recommended you use [VS Code](https://code.visualstudio.com/) and the [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension as your text editor/development environment.

 - The next step is to clone the project [github repo](https://github.com/NYUCCL/smile) and set your current terminal to the working copy.
 Then, install the required javascript dependencies